Final project - Mobile application for the Transfusion Centre and Tissue Bank

 Community organization: Transfusion Centre and Tissue Bank (BTS)

-Summary: The objective of this collaboration is dto develop an application for mobile devices that can.
+Summary: The objective of this collaboration realized the course 2013-14 was to develop an application for mobile devices that can.

 Final project - Mobile application for people with cerebral palsy